Acropolis Museum – Athens

 The excavations are currently not publicly accessible; yet, they can be partially seen by the visitors through a sequence of horizontal windows, cut into the entry-level floor slab; it is planned to make them fully accessible by the public shortly.

 The entrance level accommodates the lobby, temporary exhibition spaces, visitor services, and an auditorium.
-The visual relationship with the excavations makes this level the first leg of a chronologically-arranged historical itinerary which Tschumi carefully planned when designing the architecture of the museum.
+The visual relationship with the excavations makes this level the first leg of a chronologically arranged historical itinerary that Tschumi carefully planned when designing the architecture of the museum.

 Nike statues from the Acropolis, Athens © Acropolis Museum.
 Photo Nikos Daniilidis